gras/SensorWorkshop/python/21-SpinCenterOnRedPom/README.md

-# 02-HelloWorld
+# 21-CenterOnRedPom
-##Goal:  Modify and run your first Python program
+##Goal:  Use the camera to aim at a tribble

 **To Do:**
-* change the code to print "Hello World"
+* put a tribble to the left (where the camera can't see it)
-* run the program to prove that it works
+* start to spin slowly to the left
-* add your name instead of "World"
+* stop when you see a tribble
-* run the program again
+* spin left or right until the robot is aimed at the tribble